-Reviewing your current diversity, inclusion and belonging practices provides the basis for creating a plan that is tied into your talent and business strategies.
+Reviewing your current diversity and inclusion practices provides the basis for creating a plan that is tied into your talent and business strategies.
 You can then measure the effectiveness of your efforts and hold leaders accountable for progress.
 This framework ensures leaders are setting the right example and creating solid expectations, which allows your organization to achieve positive strides and embrace the needs of your workforce and your community.

 Diversity isn’t something that needs to be solved.
 It’s a mindset that needs to be deeply intertwined and embedded in your organizational culture.
 True transformation in diversity, equity, inclusion, and belonging means a refocus on human basics.
 Challenge everyone in your organization to have tough conversations and lead with courage.

 Look to the Top 25 honorees for inspiration.
 These leaders didn’t have clear pathways and fought to achieve despite the odds.
 They feel the weight of their decisions and are motivated to deliver extraordinary care for the communities in which they lead.
 They unselfishly create space for the diverse voices that must be heard.

 Driven by their passion and our mission to empower leaders and their impact on the world, we have sponsored the Top 25 Minority and Women Leaders in Healthcare recognition programs for 12 years and counting.